Sampling-Free Diffusion Transformers for Low-Complexity MIMO Channel Estimation

 \subsection{Training of SF-DiT-CE Model}

 As discussed in Section \ref{subsec:diffusion_preliminary}, by choosing the forward noise injection framework (VP or VE) and the network prediction objective, a diffusion model can be trained to learn a MIMO channel prior for channel estimation.
 In this work, we train our SF-DiT-CE model using the following design choices: \begin{itemize} \item First, we adopt the VE framework for noise injection.
-This choice aligns the diffusion forward noising process with the LS estimate, which can be interpreted as a clean channel perturbed by additive Gaussian noise in the same form as VE perturbation, as shown in Section \ref{subsec:proposed_estimator}.
-Such alignment avoids the mismatch between training corruption and the inference denoising processes for channel estimation.
+This choice directly aligns the diffusion forward noising process with the LS estimate, as shown in Section \ref{subsec:proposed_estimator}.
+Such alignment avoids the mismatch between training corruption and the inference denoising process for channel estimation.
 The resulting benefits are demonstrated experimentally in Section \ref{sec:simulations}.

-\item Second, we train SF-DiT-CE to directly predict the clean channel, i.e., $\mathbf{X}$-prediction.
+\item Second, we train SF-DiT-CE to directly predict the true channel, i.e., $\mathbf{X}$-prediction.
 This choice is motivated by the manifold assumption, which shows that high-dimensional natural data usually lie on a low-dimensional manifold \cite{li2025back}.
-MIMO channels exhibit a similar property due to limited scattering and structured spatial correlation, leading to low effective dimensionality.
-The conventional network prediction targets, i.e., noise in $\bm{\epsilon}$-prediction and velocity in $\mathbf{V}$-prediction, are typically off-manifold, whereas the clean channel remains on-manifold.
-Thus, direct predict the clean channels reduces learning complexity and improves training efficiency.
+MIMO channels share this property due to limited scattering and spatial correlation.
+Unlike the off-manifold targets used in $\bm{\epsilon}$- and $\mathbf{V}$-prediction, the true channel lies on-manifold, making it easier to learn and more training-efficient.
 The effectiveness of this choice is demonstrated in Section \ref{sec:simulations}. \end{itemize}

-With these design choices, we train SF-DiT-CE on an MIMO channel dataset $\mathcal{D}_H=\{\mathbf{H}_i\}_{i=1}^Q$ containing $Q$ channel relizations.
+With these design choices, we train SF-DiT-CE on an MIMO channel dataset $\mathcal{D}_H=\{\mathbf{H}_i\}_{i=1}^Q$ containing $Q$ channel realizations.
 To further exploit MIMO channel sparsity and reduce learning difficulty, we transform each channel $\mathbf{H} \in \mathcal{D}_H$ into the angular domain via a spatial Fourier transform, i.e.,

 where $\mathbf{U}_r$ and $\mathbf{U}_t$ denote the receive and transmit DFT matrices, respectively.
 Considering neural networks operate on real-valued data, we convert each complex-valued angular-domain channel $\mathbf{H}_{\rm{ang}}$ into a two-channel 2D image $\mathbf{X}$, i.e.,